nrladdha/CDP-AirflowProvider/README.md

 3. In Airflow dag you can define tasks of type CDPDataHubOperator and supply cluster details and operation to perform For example dag see example_cdp_dag.py

 ## Requirements

 - Python 3.7+
 - Apache Airflow 2.5.0+
 - CDP CLI installed and configured
 - Proper permissions to manage CDP DataHub clusters

+## 🤝 Contributing
+We welcome contributions!
+Whether you're experimenting with the cdp-airflow provider plugin and identified bugs, fixing a bug, adding a feature, or improving documentation, all contributions are welcomed and helps drive this project.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.